gonwan/toys/webframework-benchmark/gnet-proxy/readme.md

 ### NOTE

 - Not working!!!
 - Seems `gnet` is not battle-tested.
-The proxy code leaks connections, even with hard-coded http responses.
-The `gnet` client code is recently implemented.
+Hanging after copying official sample with large concurrency.